Showing posts with label alcohol. Show all posts

 Those of you who know me personally will attest to the fact that I am no saint.
 Yes I’m fairly disciplined and generally look pretty reasonable with my shirt off but I certainly have my vices.

 Often these days when people catch me eating rice, drinking a beer or sleeping in til midday after a late night they’re like, “WTF.
 I didn’t know you drank beer/ate rice/partied until 3am!”
-Well in nizagara defense to that, I don’t really have any defense.
+Well in prednisone defense to that, I don’t really have any defense.
 The truth is I do my fair share of unhealthy shit and I’m totally fine with it.
 Why?
 Because perfection is completely overrated.

 What’s your goal?
 Let me guess.
 You want to be healthy, happy, and preferably look good naked.
 Well trying to be perfect 100 percent of the time and then beating yourself up whenever you waver - which you will, often - is definitely not going to help you achieve those goals.